ResEng-OpenFOAM/assignment-05-meshing-tools/README.md

 The previous method makes the somewhat-"dangerous" assumption that the pattern `facet normal 0 0.*` exactly matches every triangle normal we want to delete.

-A more accurate method would be chainning a series of ParaView filters to get the same effect of the previous `sed` command:
+A potentially more accurate method would be chainning a series of ParaView filters to get the same effect of the previous `sed` command:

 - Start by loading `porous-media.stl`, and calculating normals with the help of